Hardik9800/ToDoApp/README.md

 ## Usage

-- Access the To-Do App by navigating to `http://localhost:3000` in your web browser.
+### Access the To-Do App by navigating to `http://localhost:3000` in your postman:-

+#### Register
+- Register a user account by navigating to `http://localhost:3000/auth/register` in your postman .
+- Send email as json data and make POST request
+- You will receive a link in your email
+- Copy the link in email.

+#### Verify
+- paste the link in postman.
+- make the GET request.
+- User will be verified
+- copy the token

+#### Login
-- Register a user account or log in if you already have one.
+- log in if you already have an account.
-- Create, view, update, and delete your to-do tasks.
+- Hit the link http://localhost:3000/auth/login with POST request by Sending email and token as json data
+- use wil be logged in
+#### Create
+- Hit the link http://localhost:3000/api/todos with POST request by Sending title and description of todo as json data
+#### Read All data
+- Hit the link http://localhost:3000/api/todos with GET request.
+#### Read a paricular id
+- Hit the link http://localhost:3000/api/todos/:id with GET request .
+#### Update a paricular id
+- Hit the link http://localhost:3000/api/todos/:id with GET request .
+#### Delete a paricular id
+- Hit the link http://localhost:3000/api/todos/:id with GET request .

 - Use the API endpoints for programmatic access (see [API Endpoints](#api-endpoints)).

 ## API Endpoints

 The To-Do App provides the following API endpoints:

-- **POST /auth/register**: Register a new user.
+- **POST http://localhost:3000/auth/register**: Register a new user.
-- **get /auth/verify**: To verify user.
+- **get http://localhost:3000/auth/verify**: To verify user.
-- **POST /auth/login**: Log in and receive an access token.
+- **POST http://localhost:3000/auth/login**: Log in and receive an access token.
-- **GET /api/todos**: Get all to-do tasks.
+- **GET http://localhost:3000/api/todos**: Get all to-do tasks.
-- **GET /api/todos/:id**: Get a specific to-do task by ID.
+- **GET http://localhost:3000/api/todos/:id**: Get a specific to-do task by ID.
-- **POST /api/todos**: Create a new to-do task.
+- **POST http://localhost:3000/api/todos**: Create a new to-do task.
-- **PUT /api/todos/:id**: Update a to-do task by ID.
+- **PUT http://localhost:3000/api/todos/:id**: Update a to-do task by ID.
-- **DELETE /api/todos/:id**: Delete a to-do task by ID.
+- **DELETE http://localhost:3000/api/todos/:id**: Delete a to-do task by ID.

 ## Authentication